1. Have a Drink of Authentic Montana Moonshine at Willie’s

 11. Get Some Comfort Food

-You can’t go to one of the most historic cowboy towns in Montana without picking up some authentic cowboy or cowgirl clothes.
-Head to the legendary Ennis Trading Post, the long time mainstay of Ennis’ Mainstreet.
-From men’s, women’s and even children’s clothing, head to the Ennis Trading Post for western-wear with today’s flair!
+You can’t go to one of the most historic cowboy towns in Montana without picking up some authentic western gifts for they folks at home or the kids with you!
+Head to the award-winning My Home in Montana gift shop for an astounding variety of Montana made gifts, toys, books, jewelry and more!
+Or stop in the Trading Post, the long time mainstay of Ennis’ Mainstreet.
+Western-wear with today’s flair!

 13. Take the Kids Swimming

 If you’re staying in Ennis, the only lodging in town that features a pool on the property is the Rainbow Valley Lodge and Tackle Shop.
 If your kids love swimming on vacation then hurry and book your room here before it fills up.
 If you’re a fisherman with kids – well even better!
 Or if you are looking for a little bigger body of water, try Ennis Lake.
 Just 7 miles north of Ennis take a right at McAllister to the beach area.